-Marijuana is the most common drug involved in Driving Under the Influence (DUI) arrests.
-Now that the drug is legal for medicinal and adult recreational use in California, some users do not think it is a “big deal” to drive while under its influence.
-However, the State of California does not agree with that point of view and works hard to keep drivers affected by marijuana use off the roads and penalize those who drive while impaired.
+Marijuana is one of the most common drugs involved in Driving Under the Influence (DUI) arrests.
+Now that the drug is legal for medicinal and adult recreational use in California, some users think they can drive while under its influence.
+However, driving while high is illegal and can result in serious penalties.

 How Long After Smoking Week Can You Get a DUI?